elissasoroj/vizcomm/docs/participation.md

 # Participation
-Participation is an integral part of this course and will consitute 20% of your total grade.
+Participation is an integral part of this course and will consitute 20% of your total grade. <br>
 *Failing to adhere to these requirements will negatively impact your participation grade.
 You will be informed if your participation is not satisfactory for a given week.
 You may enquire about the state of your participation grade at any point during the semester in office hours or via email.*

 ## Basics